Energy Transformer: Energy Transformer Block

 \subsection{Layer Norm}

-Each token is represented by a vector $\mathbf{x}\in R^D$.
+Each token, or a particle, is represented by a vector $\mathbf{x}\in \mathbb{R}^D$.
 At the same time, most of the operations inside the ET block are defined using a layer-normalized token representation

-The scalar $\gamma$ and the vector $\delta_i$ are learnable parameters, $\varepsilon$ is a small regularization constant.
-Importantly, this operation can be viewed as an activation function for the neurons and can be defined as a partial derivative of the Lagrangian function
+The scalar $\gamma$ and the vector elements $\delta_i$ are learnable parameters, $\varepsilon$ is a small regularization constant.
+Importantly, this operation can be viewed as an activation function for the neurons and can be defined as a partial derivative of the Lagrangian function (see \cite{krotov2021large,tang2021remark,krotov2021hierarchical} for the discussion of this property) \looseness=-1